Ferrari 288 GTO: Evoluzione

 Ferrari built six (five production models and one prototype) 288 GTO Evoluzione models with more aggressive and aerodynamic body styling and increased power.
 The Evoluzione, introduced in 1986, was built to race in Group B but when that series was cancelled the project was also shelved as it was not fit for any other racing series.
 Ferrari had planned a production run of 20 cars to comply with Group B homologation requirements for Evolution models.
 The 288 GTO Evoluzione is powered by an upgraded version of the 2.9 L V8 used in the normal 288 GTO that has twin-turbochargers and produces 650 hp at 7,800 rpm.
 It has a weight of around 940 kg and can reach a top speed of 225 mi/h.
 It features a unique front end designed for aerodynamics with front canards, channels and vents as well as a large carbon fibre rear spoiler and numerous large NACA ducts.
 Many styling and mechanical elements from the Evoluzione influenced the soon to follow F40.

 All six are thought to still be in existence with one owned by the Factory on display in the engine manufacturing facility in Maranello and another suspected to have been used as a prototype during the development of the F40.

-Formula 1 GTO owners
+Notable owners

 Several Formula 1 drivers were offered GTOs by Enzo Ferrari.
 These include Michele Alboreto (56195), Keke Rosberg (56653) and Niki Lauda (58329), who was gifted the last of the 272 units built, by Enzo Ferrari himself.
-Michael Schumacher bought 54233 in April 1996 and drove it with number plate S GT 288.